-- (a) Meal allowance will be processed through hourly payroll and will be payable on the employee's regular pay cheque.
-The total value of the allowance is 80% of the base labour rate - (b) One-half (1/2) hour at the employee's regular rate is to be recorded on the time sheet when he elects not to eat the overtime meal. - (c) When the Company designates a shutdown of three (3) days or more duration and work is arranged on a ten (10) hour day, a hot meal will not be provided.
-In lieu of the hot meal, meal break and current meal allowance entitlement, an employee who works on the basis of the ten (10) hour day will receive a special meal allowance, valued at the current base rate, plus one-half (1/2) hour at the employee's regular rate.
+a) Meal allowance will be processed through hourly payroll and will be payable on the employee's regular pay cheque.
+The total value of the allowance is 80% of the base labour rate.

+- b) Onehalf hour at the employee's regular rate is to be recorded on the time sheet when they elect not to eat the overtime meal. - c) When the Company designates a shutdown of three (3) days or more duration and work is arranged on a 10 hour day, a hot meal will not be provided.
+In lieu of the hot meal, meal break and current meal allowance entitlement, an employee who works on the basis of the 10 hour day will receive a special meal allowance, valued at the current base rate, plus one-half hour at the employee's regular rate.
 Both the meal allowance and the additional pay will be included on the employee's regular pay cheque.
-The ten (10) hour day will be based on ten (10) hours of work with a thirty (30) minute unpaid meal break, a ten (10) minute break in the morning and a twenty (20) minute break in the afternoon.
+The 10 hour day will be based on 10 hours of work with a 30 minute unpaid meal break, one 10 minute break in the afternoon.

-If an employee is working a shutdown based on a ten (10) hour day and is unexpectedly required to work more than ten (10) hours, then an option will be provided regarding the meal.
-The employee will be given the choice of receiving a hot meal, with time appropriate to eat the meal, or continue to work and be provided with a special meal allowance, valued at the current base rate, plus one-half (1/2) hour at the employee's regular rate.
+If an employee is working a shutdown based on a 10 hour day and is unexpectedly required to work more than 10 hours, then an option will be provided regarding the meal.
+The employee will be given the choice of receiving a hot meal, with time appropriate to eat the meal, or continue to work and be provided with a special meal allowance, valued at the current base rate, plus one-half hour at the employee's regular rate.

-In the event of shutdowns scheduled on the basis other than ten (10) hour days or shutdowns of less than three (3) days duration, this provision does not apply.
+In the event of shutdowns scheduled on the basis other than 10 hour days or shutdowns of less than three (3) days duration, this provision does not apply.